 At a teacher town hall meeting last year, Los Altos teachers told stories of tight budgets, long commutes and big compromises in quality of life just to make ends meet.
 A kindergarten teacher at Almond said she moved back in with her parents, while an art teacher in the district described spending half of her salary on a mortgage and sleeping on a couch so her son could have the only bedroom.
 Multiple teachers described how two hours of commuting each day takes a toll on their ability to participate in after-school activities and spend time with students.

 Part of the problem is that the district's budget hasn't grown nearly at the same rate as other districts serving Mountain View residents.
 Since 2015, the neighboring Mountain View Whisman School District has seen its annual revenues rise by 23%, from just under $62 million in the 2015-16 school year to $76 million today.
-The Los Altos School District, by comparison, remained flat over the same period, from $65.7 million to $66.6 million in total annual revenue.
+The Los Altos School District, by comparison, grew by less than 4% over the same period, from $64.3 million to $66.6 million in total annual revenue.

 Mountain View Whisman's teachers have received raises averaging 5.7% since the 2014-15 school year, compared with 2.6% for Los Altos teachers.